Restricted Roads (20 mph Speed Limit) (Wales) Order 2022

-The Restricted Roads (20 mph Speed Limit) (Wales) Order 2022 (S.I.
-2022/800) is a statutory instrument made by the Welsh Ministers under the Road Traffic Regulation Act 1984.
-The Order reduces the default speed limit on restricted roads in Wales from 30 mph to 20 mph, making Wales the first nation in the United Kingdom, and one of the first countries worldwide, to introduce a national default 20 mph limit.
+The Restricted Roads (20 mph Speed Limit) (Wales) Order 2022 (SI 2022/800) is a statutory instrument made by the Welsh Ministers under the Road Traffic Regulation Act 1984.
+The order reduces the default speed limit on restricted roads in Wales from 30 mph to 20 mph, making Wales the first nation in the United Kingdom, and one of the first countries worldwide, to introduce a national default 20 mph limit.
 It was approved by Senedd Cymru in July 2022 and came into force on 17 September 2023, affecting around 35% of Welsh roads by length.

 The policy was developed following a government-commissioned task force and featured in both Welsh Labour and Plaid Cymru’s 2021 Senedd election manifestos.
 Supporters, including public health experts and road safety campaigners, argue that the change will reduce collisions, save lives, and encourage more walking and cycling.
 Opponents, including the Welsh Conservatives and campaign groups, have criticised the economic costs and claimed widespread public opposition.

 Implementation of the policy has been highly contentious, prompting the largest petition in Senedd history and becoming a significant political issue in Wales.
 Early monitoring has indicated reductions in traffic speeds and road casualties, though the economic impact remains debated.
 The legislation has also attracted international attention, aligning with recommendations from the World Health Organisation and similar reforms in Spain and other European countries.

 Background

 Legislative framework

 Section 81(1) of the Road Traffic Regulation Act 1984 provides that it shall not be lawful for a person to drive a motor vehicle on a restricted road at a speed exceeding 30 miles per hour.
-Under the Act, a road is considered 'restricted' if it has a system of street lighting with lamps placed not more than 200 yards apart.
+Under the act, a road is considered 'restricted' if it has a system of street lighting with lamps placed not more than 200 yards apart.
 Section 81(2) enables the national authority (being the Welsh Ministers in relation to Wales) by order to increase or reduce the rate of speed fixed by section 81(1).

 The power to set national speed limits for restricted roads was devolved to Welsh Ministers through the Wales Act 2017.
 The Wales Act 2017 was enacted in 2018 and devolved the setting of national speed limits for restricted roads to the Welsh ministers with certain provisos on consulting with the UK Secretary of State and approved by a resolution in the National Assembly for Wales.